-- 50% in the Outpatient Child Mental Health Dept. and 50% in the NDC
+- 50% in the Outpatient Mental Health Dept. & 50% in the NDC.

-- 50% in the Child Psychiatry Service (Inpatient) and 50% in the NDC.
+- 50% in the Child Psychiatry Service (Inpatient) & 50% in the NDC.

-Applicants should indicate which options, in order of preference, they are interested in when submitting an application.
+- Applicants should indicate which options, in order of preference, they are interested in when submitting an application.

-The Neurodevelopmental Clinic provides out-patient services as part of the Neuropsychological Assessment Center at North Shore Medical Center.
-It is also part of MassGeneral for Children at North Shore Medical Center.
+The NDC provides out-patient services as part of the Neuropsychological Assessment Center at North Shore Medical Center; it is also part of Mass General for Children at North Shore Medical Center.

-The Fellowship involves supervised neuropsychological, psycho-educational and psychological testing of children, adolescents and young adults, and weekly didactic seminar.
+The NDC fellowship involves supervised neuropsychological, psycho-educational and psychological testing of children, adolescents and young adults, and weekly didactic seminar.
 The majority of individuals are school-aged, with learning, attention, social-emotional and behavioral problems.
 We also see pre-school children, including toddlers and infants, and occasionally young adults/college students.
 A percentage of individuals seen in the NDC have more severe developmental disorders, including autism spectrum disorders and intellectual disabilities, or frank neurological dysfunction, including post-concussion syndrome, cerebral palsy, or seizure disorders.
 Some of the more complicated, multiply-impaired children are seen through our Multi-Discipline Evaluation Clinic (MDEC), which includes evaluations by clinicians from a variety of disciplines, typically including Speech and Language, Occupational Therapy, Physical Therapy, Audiology and Pediatric Neurology.

 Evaluations may include neuropsychological assessments, personality assessments with projective testing and educational testing.
 We generally ascribe to the process approach to neuropsychological assessment, which incorporates cognitive psychology as well as brain-behavior relationships.
 The type and extent of testing is predicated on 1) the clinical questions asked, and 2) the type and extent of testing authorized by insurance.

 Each fellow is matched with a primary supervisor.
 Typically, supervisors meet on a regular, weekly basis to discuss up-coming cases, go over test results and review reports.
 At the beginning of the year, the supervisor will typically meet with the parents and child along with the fellow prior to the evaluation during the diagnostic interview, as well attend the feedback meeting with the parents.
 As the fellow acquires experience and confidence in these areas, the supervisor’s role will decrease.
 During the course of the year, the fellow is also encouraged to work with other supervisors on different kinds of cases.
 Seminars & other training opportunities: There is a weekly, 2-hour seminar Thursday morning that covers a variety of topics pertinent to the population seen at the Center.
 Presenters include Drs.
 Skoff, Morgan and Caggiano, as well as other NDC staff, clinicians from other departments, and speakers from outside the hospital.

-The Neurodevelopmental Clinic also has staff meeting twice a month, also on Thursdays.
+The NDC also has staff meeting twice a month, also on Thursdays.
 Usually one of these will be a presentation by an outside speaker.
 Topics scheduled in recent years include: Neural Basis of Executive Functions in Preschool Children, Transition Services for Individuals with Autism Spectrum Disorders, and Early Predictors of Language and ASD in High Risk Infants.
 In addition, there is usually a case presentation during one of the monthly staff meetings, and fellows are invited to present a case toward the end of their fellowship year.